 I enjoy outdoor activities a lot.
 I used to spend each summer rock climbing in the Rockies but as I am also a mother with a young child, instead of climbing, we camp and hike a lot in summer.
 During the pandemic, we walk a lot around the seawall and in the Pacific Spirit Provincial parks.
 I also run at least 5K every morning to awaken my mind to start the day.

+This is an installment of our ‘Member Spotlight’ series, in which we feature a CHES Member and share how their area of research and innovation is impacting health professions education.
+In doing so, we hope to help propagate ideas throughout the community and provide a mechanism by which CHES Members may identify opportunities for collaboration and expertise sharing.
 This issue focuses on Dr. Raheem B Kherani, Clinical Associate Professor and UBC Adult Rheumatology Program Director.
 Following Canadian clinical training, he completed his MHPE at Maastricht University and subsequently taught in the CHES MHPE-Canada collaboration.
 He provides leadership in education with a focus on postgraduate and interdisciplinary education, as well as continuing professional development (CPD).
 He continues to support colleagues clinically at Richmond Hospital, GF Strong Rehabilitation Centre, Vancouver General Hospital and Mary Pack Arthritis Program.
 As a new Program Director, he hopes to continue to foster collaboration and empowerment of his trainees and faculty.
 “It continues to be a privilege to serve in health care and in the education of the future leaders of tomorrow in rheumatology” says Dr. Kherani.
 Leading the Canadian Rheumatology Association Education Committee, coordinating the National Written Rheumatology In-Training Examination (NWRITE) and serving on the Royal College Specialty Committee are avenues to further these aspirations and facilitate ongoing engagement.

 What has been the most important lesson you have learned through your teaching and innovation?